mattermost/mattermost-plugin-apps/docs/00-overview-toc.md

 Path to Lambda Function mappings.
 For HTTP apps, paths are prefixed with HTTPRootURL before invoking, so no mappings are needed.

-The Hello World App requests the permission to act as a Bot, and to add UI to the channel header, and to /commands.
+The Hello World App is an HTTP app.
+It requests the permission to act as a Bot, and to add UI to the channel header, and to /commands.

 ```go
 func manifest(w http.ResponseWriter, req *http.Request) {